ska-sa/spead2/doc/tutorial/tut-10-send-reuse-heaps.rst

 regarding which items and descriptors to include in the heap, but that assumes the simple case where each time you transmit a heap you obtain it from :py:meth:`~.ItemGroup.get_heap`.
-Since we're recycling heaps, we need more direct control, and requesting that each heap has no descriptors but all of the actual items.
+Since we're recycling heaps, we need more direct control.
+We're requesting that each heap has no descriptors but all of the actual items.

 There is also some magic for adding the timestamp.
 In Python, we create a